Shahjahanabad: 1876 description

 This grand street was laid out by Jahánárá Begam, daughter of Sháh Jahán, in the year 1600 A. D., and several ears later she built a garden and sarái on it.
 From the Lahore Gate of the fort to the end of the Chandni Chauk the street was about 40 yd wide and 1520 yd long.
 Through the centre of this street ran the canal of 'Alí Mardán, shaded on both sides by trees.
 On the eastern end of the Chándni Chauk stands the Lahore Gate of the Fort, and on the opposite end the handsome mosque of Fatehpúrí Begam.

 The clock tower no longer exists, although the location is still called Ghantaghar.
 The sarai of Jahanara Begum has been replaced by the city town hall.
 The kotwal is now adjacent to Gurdwara Sis Ganj Sahib.

 The Old Delhi Railway Station, was designed in the architectural style of the nearby Red Fort, which was constructed during the administration of the British colonial government and opened in 1903.

-The British also built the State Bank of India branch building in Chandni Chowk as well as the St. James' Church, the St. Stephen's Church and the Central Baptist Church leaving an influence of European architecture as well in the historical place.
+The British also built the State Bank of India branch building in Chandni Chowk as well as the St. James' Church, the St. Stephen's Church and Old St. Stephen's College now one of the important offices of the Election Commission of India of Delhi near Kashmere Gate, leaving an influence of European architecture and Indo-Saracenic architecture as well in the historical place.